sf-wdi-22-23/22-homework/README.md

 Message about your experience goes here
 ```

-Replace the `#` next to comfort/completness with a number (1 - 5) to represent how comfortable you are with the topic and how much of the assignment you were able to complete.

-1 being the lowest and 5 being the highest (most comfortable / complete)
+Replace the `#`s next to comfort and completness with a number (1 - 5) to represent how comfortable you are with the topic and how much of the assignment you were able to complete.
+A 1 is the lowest (least comfortable / very little complete), and a 5 is the highest (most comfortable / fully complete).